 Most Enchanting Places to Visit in Uttarakhand

-Mussoorie: Mussoorie is considered as a very enchanting hill station of North India.
+Mussoorie is considered a very enchanting hill station in North India.
 The natural bounty of Mussoorie can only be felt by going and staying there.
 The wide region of green mountains is blessed with flora and fauna.
-You can enjoy the beauty of the Himalayas from the north-east and the Doon valley from the south.
+You can enjoy the beauty of the Himalayas from the northeast and the Doon valley from the south.
 A trip to Mussoorie is a must for nature lovers.

-Rishikesh: Known as the Yoga Capital of around the world, Rishikesh has been in the list of top visiting places for not only Indians but foreigners.
+Known as the Yoga Capital around the world, Rishikesh has been on the list of top visiting places for not only Indians but foreigners.
 It has gained its reputation for having ashrams and temples at the foothills of the Himalayas.
 The distance from Haridwar to Rishikesh is 26 km.
 Pilgrims in large numbers come here every year.

-Dhanaulti: If you are in a mood for a relaxed and laidback vacation, than Dhanaulti is the destination for you.
+If you are in the mood for a relaxed and laidback vacation, then Dhanaulti is the destination for you.
 It is a very charming but peaceful place, unlike nearby crowded hill stations.
 Dhanaulti is yet to be explored fully.
 You can enjoy leisure walks or serious trekking here.
 This weekend holiday spot is found on the Mussoorie-Chamba road.
 The height is around 2245 m above sea level.

 The other major tourist attractions of Uttarakhand are- Jim Corbett National Park, Garhwal, Kausani, Lansdowne, Ranikhet, Pithoragarh, Auli, Almora, etc. Every destination has its own charm and a story to tell.
 Plan a holiday around Uttarakhand and bring pleasant memories for a lifetime.